Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Dinesh Kumar Agarwal

-We also do certain capex so that we tie off anywhere between three to 10 years with the power plant and handle the complete comprehensive ash management handling the ash taking care of the O and M of the ash and link plant and also setting up the I’m taking care of their silos area.
-So we also depute people there so that we.
-We become a solutions provider to this power plants and we are working towards that three to 10 years of the signing for the three to 10 years for the contract.
+We are now tying off for the long-term contract and bidding for the long-term contract, working with many private plant and the government plant to work on a comprehensive ash management where we take complete O&M of the ash handling plant.
+We also do certain capex so that we tie off anywhere between three to 10 years with the power plant and handle the complete comprehensive ash management, handling the ash, taking care of the O&M of the ash handling plant and also setting up the — taking care of their silos area.
+So we also depute people there so that we’ll become a solutions provider to these power plants.
+And we are working towards that three to 10 years of the — signing for the three to 10 years for the contract.

 Ananya Khanna

 All right.
 So understood.
-So you do an end to end.
-You provide end to end solutions to your customers in the ash handling segment right?
+So you do an end-to-end — you provide end-to-end solutions to your customers in the ash handling segment, right?

 Dinesh Kumar Agarwal